The glow of a neon light reflecting in an interesting way.

 Georges Claude and his French company Claude Neon introduced neon gas signs to the United States in 1923 by selling two signs to The Earl C. Anthony Company, a Packard car dealership in Los Angles, California for $1,250 each.
 Neon lighting quickly became a popular fixture in outdoor advertising.
 Visible even in daylight, people would stop and stare at the first neon signs for hours, dubbed "liquid fire."

-While only a few colors were initially available, after the Second World War phosphor materials became available as they were being used in the production of color televisions.
-Only about two dozen colors were available to neon sign designers in the 1960s, today there are over 100 colors available.
+While only a few colors were initially available, after the Second World War phosphor materials became available as they were being used in the production of color televisions, today there are over 100 colors available.